rpowers3/TheBlackMarket/README.md

 # TheBlackMarket

-This project was created by Rodney (KearinDragon) Powers and Tom (Agihor) Allen.
+This project was created by KearinDragon and Agihor.

 Live site: [The Black Market](http://bilgewater.org)